-Crisis financial aid, including crisis loans and grants, is designed to help students through an unexpected, temporary financial crisis.
+Crisis financial aid is designed to help students through an unexpected, temporary financial crisis.
 By definition, a student's experiences are considered unexpected if he or she did not know that the situation was coming and could not have planned for it.

 - be a registered student at the University of Saskatchewan

 - have an academic record sufficient to suggest promotion eligibility

 - demonstrate that financial resources are becoming available to support completion of their program

 - have used all available assets and resources to support their education prior to application for crisis aid

 Crisis aid is not intended to cover overdue fees and debts from other University departments (e.g., tuition, student fees, residence fees, library fines, etc.).

 For more information about the types of crisis financial aid available to students, please contact Student Central including a brief description of your needs and a phone number where you can be reached.

 Lines of credit and bank loans are two ways students can borrow money from financial institutions.
 A student line of credit gives you access to an agreed-upon amount of money that you can withdraw when needed.
 A bank loan allows you to borrow an agreed-upon amount of money up-front.